 - 1. Doctoral candidates will submit their digital/PDF and optional copyright and publication fees (dependent on options chosen) directly to the UMI/ProQuest. - 2.
 The candidates must submit a paper copy of the title page, abstract, and an original signature page (signatures should be in black ink) all on 100% cotton paper to the Graduate School within 5 working days following a successful final examination. - 3.
 Copyright releases from publishers for any copyrighted material in any part of the document must be prepared and submitted in duplicate (one copy will be uploaded to UMI/ProQuest, the other will be submitted to the Graduate School with the final 100% cotton pages). - 4.
 Hold Harmless Agreement Form (whether you are copyrighting or not) must be submitted to the Graduate School. - 5.
-Doctoral students must also submit the Survey of Earned Doctorates (available at http://www.gradsch.wsu.edu/forms/).
+Doctoral students must also submit the Survey of Earned Doctorates.